-US Issues Updated Antitrust Guidelines For Licensing Of IP13/01/2017 by Intellectual Property Watch 2 CommentsShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+US Issues Updated Antitrust Guidelines For Licensing Of IP13/01/2017 by Intellectual Property Watch 2 CommentsShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and depends on subscriptions.
 To access all of our content, please subscribe now.
-You also have the opportunity to offer additional support to your subscription, or to donate.The United States Department of Justice and Federal Trade Commission today released updated antitrust guidelines for the licensing of intellectual property.
+You may also offer additional support with your subscription, or donate.The United States Department of Justice and Federal Trade Commission today released updated antitrust guidelines for the licensing of intellectual property.
 The guidelines are for the public and businesses to better understand the enforcement approach of the federal antitrust agencies.
 The update followed a comment period based on a draft made available in August.The full press release is available here:Update Reaffirms Role of Guidelines while Reflecting Developments in the Law and the Agencies’ Enforcement and Policy WorkWASHINGTON – The Department of Justice and the Federal Trade Commission issued today updated Antitrust Guidelines for the Licensing of Intellectual Property (IP Licensing Guidelines) that explain how the federal antitrust agencies evaluate licensing and related activities involving patents, copyrights, trade secrets and know-how.
 This update modernizes the IP Licensing Guidelines, which the agencies jointly issued in 1995, so they may continue to play a fundamental role in the agencies’ analysis of the licensing of intellectual property rights and provide guidance to the public and the business community about the agencies’ enforcement approach to intellectual property licensing.The agencies announced the proposed update of the IP Licensing Guidelines and made a draft available for public comment in August 2016.
 As described in that announcement, the proposed update reflected intervening changes in statutory and case law, as well as relevant enforcement and policy work, including the agencies’ 2010 Horizontal Merger Guidelines.
 During a 45-day comment period, the agencies received public comments from academics, private industries, law associations and non-profit organizations, which are available here.
 After carefully reviewing and considering the comments, the agencies have now finalized the update.“Our modernized IP Licensing Guidelines continue to apply an effects-based analysis that puts the focus on evaluating harm to competition, not on harm to any individual competitor, and support procompetitive intellectual property licensing that can promote innovation,” said Acting Assistant Attorney General Renata Hesse of the Justice Department’s Antitrust Division.
 “The comments we received were helpful in completing this update and also serve more broadly to better our understanding of some of today’s very complex antitrust issues that involve intellectual property rights.”“Today, the Commission reaffirms its commitment to an economically grounded approach to antitrust analysis of IP licensing,” said Chairwoman Edith Ramirez of the FTC.
 “A strong and competitive IP licensing system benefits consumers and fosters competition by promoting innovation and helping to ensure that inventors realize an appropriate return on their investment.”In response to the desire of some commenters for the guidelines to more specifically address additional IP licensing activities, the agencies reiterate that the flexible effects-based enforcement framework set forth in the IP Licensing Guidelines remains applicable to all IP licensing activities.
 In addition, the business community may consult the wide body of DOJ and FTC guidance available to the public – in the form of published agency reports, statements, speeches and enforcement decisions – which rely on this analytical framework and further illuminate each agency’s analysis of a variety of conduct involving intellectual property, including standards-setting activities and the assertion of standards-essential patents.The updated IP Licensing Guidelines are available on the Department of Justice’s website here and the Federal Trade Commission’s website here.
 Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Related"US Issues Updated Antitrust Guidelines For Licensing Of IP" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.